ptrsuder/IEU.Winforms/README.md

 Version 0.11.0 and forward doesn't requires files from ESRGAN repo as they are already included with IEU.
 You still need to install all python dependencies (pytorch and opencv-python).

+Join [Game Upscale discord](https://discord.gg/cpAUpDK) for ESRGAN models, news and help!
+You can get support with IEU in #ieu channel.

 ## List of features
 * Split images into tiles before processing them with ESRGAN and merge them afterwards with as little visible seams as possible
 * Detect currently available VRAM amount and auto set maximum tile dimensions depending on model upscale factor